SystemsApproach/sdn/onos.rst

 Maps.
 The figure also shows each instance being responsible for a subset of the underlying hardware switches.
-Should a given instance fail, the remaining instances use the Atomix leader-election primitive to select a new instance to take its place, thereby assuring high availability.
+Should a given instance fail, the remaining instances use the Atomix leader-election primitive to select a new instance to take its place, thereby ensuring high availability.

 A refactoring of ONOS to more closely adhere to a microservice